canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

     An example of beginning of a HTML report

 ``json``
-    JSON files store session exports that are compatible for submission to Certification Website.
+    JSON files store session exports that are generated using the pre-defined :doc:`../../reference/submission-schema`.

 ``junit``
     `JUnit XML <https://windyroad.com.au/dl/Open%20Source/JUnit.xsd>`_ files